Falconiere/spotify-clone/docs/draft-documentation.md

 Rebuild the app and we can see the main screens with the bottom navigation.

 <img src="./assets/created-first-ui-for-the-main-screens.png" width="300" alt="Main Screens screen shot" />

+The next step is to change the bottom navigation styles to have the same color and the icons.